mu-majid/sql-postgres-lab/README.md

   * a CHECK constraints are made to check if a value is less/greater/equal ...  than a value (we can compare a value to be inserted with a value in another column).

   **Where to validate**?

+  - Most of validation rules are best put on the server, and only the critical ones are on the database side
   ![validation](./pics/validation.png)